Section 1: Sustainability

 2020 has been a year of great change for consumers and retailers alike.
 Buying habits have been hugely affected, with the closure of physical stores pushing more people online and putting great strain on retailers to keep up with demand and retain loyal customers during a period of great adjustment.

-PFS and LiveArea commissioned research agency, Arlington Research, to survey 2,500 consumers about their current shopping habits, environmental and ethical expectations from brands, and how their buying behaviour has changed during the Coronavirus pandemic.
+PFS and LiveArea, now a Merkle company, commissioned research agency, Arlington Research, to survey 2,500 consumers about their current shopping habits, environmental and ethical expectations from brands, and how their buying behaviour has changed during the Coronavirus pandemic.

 Nationally representative interviews were carried out with consumers aged 18+ with nationally representative quotas set on gender, age and region at a country-wide level.
 Respondents came from the UK (1,500 respondents), Republic of Ireland (500 respondents) and France (500 respondents).
 Fieldwork took place between 28th May and 4th June, 2020.